LaboratoryOpticsBiosciences/FLUTE/README.md

 <img src="icons/MainWindow.PNG" width="500">
 </div>

 Fluorescence Lifetime Ultimate Explorer (FLUTE) provides a graphical user interface to explore fluorescence lifetime data using phasor analysis.
-The tool allows for quick and interactive analysis of experimental data, and can export results for further processing.
+The GUI allows for quick and interactive exploration and analysis of experimental data, and can export results for further processing.

-An example of various analyses can be seen here:
+An example of various FLIM data visualisation and analyses can be seen here:

 <div align="center">
 <img src="icons/Demonstration.PNG" align="center">

-*Intensity colourmap with region selection, phase colourmap, modulus colourmap, and fraction colourmap of the same data.
+*Intensity colourmap with region selection, phase colourmap, comulation colourmap, and fraction colourmap of the same data.
 Scale bar is 150 um.*
 </div>

 <p align="right">(<a href="#top">back to top</a>)</p>